omnifedelis/Udacity/README.md

   </div>

 8.Next edit the EMR_Default connection by copying the json data in the CAP_EMR_Cluster_airflow_conn.json file and overwriting the info in the 'extra' space.
+Make sure to fill in the space labeled LogUri with your EMR log path like so "LogUri": "s3://aws-logs-123456789012-us-west-2"", the number here is the same as the iam-role number

   <div align="center">